g3rv4/g3rv4.com/_posts/2018-09-29-bye-bye-betterslack.md

 They missed the opportunity of engaging with the community *that actually wants to make their product better*.
 I'm still excited about adding more features to BetterSlack (taking a couple ideas from other systems... like bonfire).
 The dream goal was that maybe... maybe...
 Slack could incorporate some of that into their product? in an ideal world, BetterSlack wouldn't exist! but not because of their Legal Team, but because of their Product Team.

 To show what I mean about the missed opportunity, check how [Jon Ericson provided feedback on a user's app that was putting Stack Overflow in the menu bar](https://stackapps.com/a/8016/48463).
 Check how [GitHub engaged with the community of RefinedGithub](https://github.com/sindresorhus/refined-github/issues/1469) (which is an extension that injects javascript on GitHub's site... and they're ok with).
 GitHub's case is **exactly the same as this one**... isn't it telling that they're not concerned about how they affect their user's privacy and security?
+Or Atlassian... who... [are providing an extension author the heads up on changes so that they can be prepared for them](https://bitbucket.org/site/master/issues/15474/add-a-create-a-pull-request-button-on-the)?

 What is it going to happen?
 I'm going to continue working on it, but I won't be able to distribute it... what worries me is that if anybody *actually wants to steal users' credentials* there's now an easy way.
 Just edit my extension, do whatever you want and you'll get people installing it.